The Abiding Heart's

 Trainee teachers at the Abiding Heart Education™️ education courses are engaged in an approach to learning that is situated in the contemplative traditions view, meditation and practices and which has been translated into a unique children’s contemplative pedagogical approach.
 The needs of the child are considered in relation to each phase of their development and in doing so, the contemplative traditions learning and teaching methodologies are translated through the Waldorf transformative methodology and progressive education approaches.

 A glimpse into Experiential Buddhist Primary Teacher Training Course

 The Waldorf transformational learning approach includes Steiner’s insights into the child’s changing consciousness and how this knowledge is translated into pedagogy and used to nurture the child’s inner development.
 This is interlinked with Steiner’s children’s pedagogical tools and that aim towards supporting their spiritual development towards inner freedom.

-Education, from the Buddhist perspective, can be understood in relation to uncovering the very nature of our mind.
+Education can be understood in relation to uncovering the very nature of our mind.
 Our innate basic goodness is not merely an empty vessel that requires filling with endless information.
 Rather, our innate goodness, replete with qualities and wisdom, is waiting to be expressed and to shine through the cracks in our (seemingly) solidified sense of self.